A booming speaker with a twist: LG XBOOM 360 XO2 review

 If you're interested in a finer degree of control for the LG XBOOM XO2, then downloading the app is a wise decision.
 Containing a selection of preset modes and controls for sound optimisation, lighting, and even some EQ balancing modes, the XO2 isn't short on controls for tweaking countless aspects of the speaker to make it truly your own.

-The app itself is slick and smooth, and I've personally not had any issues in using it.
+The app itself is slick and smooth, and I've not had any issues in using it.
 Each major setting to tweak is under tabs with built-in preferences to toggle through, so learning how to navigate the app is a breeze.

 LG app equaliser